AayushPrasad22/Neuro-Forgery-Detect/README.md

 python rifd.py [path/to/your/image.jpg]
 # Or, if you have a dedicated testing script:
 # python test_model.py
-(Optional: If rifd.py or your testing script takes arguments for image paths, output directories, etc., explain them here.)

-You can also explore testimages.ipynb for detailed testing procedures and visualization of results.

 📊 Exploring with Jupyter Notebooks
 The project includes several Jupyter Notebooks for interactive exploration, development, and analysis: